 This week, Ett ignored all the work she should do.
 She just stayed silently contemplating and lazing around in an excuse she was resting.

 Of course, she knows she can't be idle this long and does her duties as the only remaining relative of the current ruling leader of the empire.
-Hehe, those who hate them must be having a chilling time to kill them since they are just two people remaining.
-Well, if her identity is revealed.
+Hehe, those who hate them must be having a chilling time to kill them since they are just one person remaining Well, if her identity is revealed, two people.
 Yet, what could she do?

 "I miss my masterpieces."